kanishkegb/CSCI-6527-projects/Project-1/README.md

 <img src=aligned_images/report/5-final.png alt="results" width="450">
 </p>

 This method works effectively on relatively smaller images.
-When the number of pixels in an image increases, the processing time significantly.
+When the number of pixels in an image increases, the processing time increases significantly.

 ### Code
 Running the code: python single_scale_align.py path\to\image.